 - Medication: Antipsychotics, antihistamines, blood pressure medication, and other prescription drugs can discolor teeth as a side effect.

-- Trauma: If you have sustained a mouth injury and damaged a tooth, this can cause intrinsic staining or staining that affects the inside of the tooth.
+- Trauma: Sustaining a mouth injury and a damaged tooth can cause intrinsic staining.
+These stains affect the inside of the tooth.

-- Fluoride: An overexposure to fluoride can discolor the tooth enamel.
+- Fluoride: An overexposure to fluoride can discolor the tooth enamel over time and cause white spots on your teeth.

 Vital Whitening

-Vital whitening is a tooth whitening treatment performed on teeth with live nerves that have not been removed due to infection.
-We offer an in-office bleaching treatment that is safer and more effective than any store bought whitening treatment or product.
+Vital whitening is a teeth whitening treatment a dentist performs on normal healthy teeth.
+We offer an in-office bleaching treatment that is safer and more effective than store-bought whitening treatments or products.

-Your dentist will perform the in-office teeth whitening procedure at our dentist office.
-After covering up your teeth and gums for protection, they will apply the bleaching gel to your teeth.
-Then they activate the bleaching agent with laser light.
-The entire procedure usually takes about an hour, and patients can see immediate results.
+Our dentist will perform the in-office teeth whitening procedure safely at our office.
+After covering up your teeth and gums for protection, we apply the bleaching gel to your teeth.
+Then our dentist will activate the bleaching agent with laser light.
+The entire procedure takes about an hour, and patients will see immediate results.

-This process may be repeated over half an hour or up to 90 minutes.
-Whitening requires multiple sessions, and the length of your treatment depends on the staining of your teeth.
-In-office whitening treatment can brighten the shade of your tooth enamel by multiple shades.
+We can repeat this process over half an hour or up to 90 minutes.
+You may need several sessions, and the length of your treatment depends on the severity of your tooth staining.
+In-office treatment can brighten the shade of your tooth enamel by multiple shades.

 Non-Vital Whitening

-Non-vital whitening procedures are used for teeth with dead nerves.
+Dentists use non-vital whitening procedures on teeth with dead nerves.
 This means that the tooth has undergone root canal therapy and no longer has nerves in the middle chamber.
-Infected pulp and nerves are removed from the teeth during a root canal.
 To whiten these teeth, we can place bleaching gel inside the tooth and cover it with a temporary filling.

-This process may be repeated several times for the best results.
-Not all stains respond well to teeth whitening.
-If this is the case for your teeth, we may recommend dental bonding or porcelain veneers, which cover and brighten tooth enamel.
+We may repeat this process several times for the best results.
+But not all stains respond well to teeth whitening products.
+If this is the case for your teeth, we may recommend dental bonding or porcelain veneers, which cover the tooth enamel to brighten it.

 Teeth Whitening FAQs

-Learn everything you need to know about professional teeth whitening.
-Continue reading through our frequently asked questions section to find out more.
+Learn everything you need to know about our professional teeth whitening procedure.
+Continue reading through our frequently asked questions section to learn more.
 If you have additional questions or concerns, please reach out to our helpful office staff.

-When a dental team with skill and experience performs in-office professional whitening, you can expect the results to last from six months to two years.
-At-home whitening kits may not offer the same level of white as professional services.
-However, you can use them after in-office whitening regularly to maintain the final results even longer.
+You can expect professional in-office teeth whitening results to last from six months to two years.
+At-home whitening kits may not offer the same level of white as professional services and take longer to see results.
+However, you can use them regularly after in-office whitening to maintain the final results even longer.

 Can I get teeth whitening with cavities?